Keyboard shortcuts

 }

 1. Implement the problematic traits by yourself and avoid the recursion by using a loop instead.
-I can't give a general advice here, but there are plenty examples out there that covers this topic thoroughly.
+I can't give a general advice here, but there are plenty examples out there that cover this topic thoroughly.

 Q: I get strange errors while commissioning my new grammar and can't figure out what the problem is